sschmid/Entitas/README.md

 ![Entitas Visual Debug MultiTarget](Readme/VisualDebug-MultiTarget.png)

-It also plugs into the Entitas preferences, where you can specify the folders where you want to save the generated IDefaultInstanceCreator and ITypeDrawer implementations.
+Entitas.Unity.VisualDebugging also plugs into the Entitas preferences, where you can specify the folders where you want to save the generated IDefaultInstanceCreator and ITypeDrawer implementations.

 ![Entitas Preferences](Readme/Entitas-Preferences.png)